raspberrypilearning/physical-computing-with-scratch/worksheet.md

 ## Lighting an LED

 You can test whether your GPIO pins and LEDs are working by building the circuit below.
+You can use any resistor over about 50Ω.

 1. The LED is connected directly to the **3.3V** and **GND** pins, and should light up.